-- c.
+c.
 Types of holds.
-(1) Pull holds (fig. 8) are those that are pulled down upon and are the easiest holds to use.
-They are also the most likely to break out. - (2) Push holds are pushed down upon, help the climber keep his arms desirably low, rarely break out, but are more difficult to hold to in case of slip.
-A push hold is often used to advantage in combination with a pull hold. - (3) Friction holds (fig. 9) are those dependent solely on the friction of hands or feet against a smooth surface.
-They are difficult to use because they give a feeling of insecurity, which the climber tends to try to correct by leaning closer to the rock, thereby only increasing his insecurity.
+(1) Pull holds (fig. 10) are those that are pulled down upon and are the easiest holds to use.
+They are also the most likely to break out.

+(2) Push holds (fig. 11) are pushed down upon, help the climber keep his arms desirably low, rarely break out, but are more difficult to hold to in case of a slip.
+A push hold is often used to advantage in combination with a pull hold.

+(3) Friction holds (fig. 12) are those dependent solely on the friction of hands or feet against a smooth surface.
+They are difficult to use because they give a feeling of insecurity, which the climber tries to correct by leaning close to the rock, thereby increasing his insecurity.
 They often serve well as intermediate holds, some of which will give needed support while the climber moves over them, but would not hold him were he to stop.